manchumahara/textpreorappend/README.md

 ===============
 TextPreorAppend  - Text field with add-on prepend or append

-Prepend or Append add on text field as custom form field for joomla
+Expected design from twitter bootstrap for Prepend or Append add on text field as custom form field for joomla

 ![addontextfieldtwitterbootstrap](https://raw.githubusercontent.com/manchumahara/textpreorappend/master/screenshot-1.png "Examle addon text field using twitter bootstrap")